South Burlingame Resources

 Good news: NO hurricanes.
 No cicadas.
 No fire ants.
 Tornadoes are rare and small.
 Lightning is uncommon.

 Bad news: We have WINTER STORMS.
 Storms can ICE UP ROADS, paralyzing the city.
-Heavy snow is rare, and no one knows how to drive on it.
+Heavy snow is rare, and most don’t know how to drive on it.

 Ice storms sometimes cause POWER OUTAGES.
 As the world warms, we have WILDFIRES in rural areas most summers.
 Air quality can be terrible for a few days.
 Fires have never come close enough to the city to implement evacuation – so far.